thedersen/backbone.validation/README.md

     });

 If you have set the global selector to `class`, you can of course set the selector to `id` on specific views.

+## Events

+The model triggers two events after validation is performed

+* 'validated' with `true` as argument when model is valid or 'validated' with `false` as argument when model is invalid
+* 'validated:valid' when model is valid or 'validated:invalid' when model is invalid

 ## The built-in validators

 #### method validator